LERCAutomation/DataSelector/README.md

 Overview
 --------
 DataSelector is a MapBasic tool and associated SQL scripts to extract biodiversity information from SQL Server based on any selection criteria.
-The output files can be created as MapInfo TAB format (.tab) files and/or ESRI shapefile (.tab) files and/or Comma Separated Value (.csv) files and can be combined together, if required, as compressed (.zip) files.
+The output files can be created as MapInfo TAB format (.tab) files, ESRI shapefile (.shp) files or Comma Separated Value (.csv) files.

 Requirements
 ------------
-The Data Extractor Tool requires the following:
+The Data Selector Tool requires the following:

  - MapInfo 10.0 or higher